Robert Simonds

 Robert Bruce Simonds Jr. (born 1964) is an American film producer, entrepreneur, and the founder & chairman of STX Entertainment, which creates, produces, distributes, finances, and markets film (as STXfilms), television (as STXtelevision), digital media (as STXdigital), and live events as well as virtual reality (as STXsurreal).
-The company bridges the gap between China and the US, with additional partnerships around the globe (as STXinternational).
 According to The Wall Street Journal in its first four years, Simonds more than tripled the company's valuation to an estimated US$3.5 billion.

 In September 2017, it was reported that STX was close to an initial public offering on the Hong Kong Stock Exchange (SEHK), and in April 2018, the company announced it had filed for an IPO.
-In October 2018, it was announced that STX would not go through with the IPO, as market conditions had changed.
+In October 2018, it was announced that STX would not go through with the IPO, as political and market conditions had changed.
 Prior to working at STX, Simonds was an independent film producer whose over 30 films have generated more than $6 billion in worldwide box office revenue.
+Simonds is reported to have a net worth of $800 million.

 Early life and education

-Simonds was born in Phoenix the son of Robert Bruce Simonds Sr., a businessman.
+Simonds was born in Phoenix, the son of Robert Bruce Simonds Sr., a businessman.
 He graduated from Yale University.

 Producing

-From 1990 to 2012, Simonds produced over 30 Hollywood studio films, including the Adam Sandler films Billy Madison, Happy Gilmore, The Wedding Singer, Big Daddy and The Waterboy; Cheaper by the Dozen, and The Pink Panther which stars Steve Martin.
-He also produced This Means War with Academy Award-winning actress Reese Witherspoon and Tom Hardy.
+From 1990 to 2023, Simonds has produced, executive produced, or financed over 125 globally distributed star-driven films, generating over $11 billion in worldwide revenue.
+His credits include the Adam Sandler films Billy Madison, Happy Gilmore, The Wedding Singer, Big Daddy and The Waterboy; Cheaper by the Dozen, and The Pink Panther which stars Steve Martin.
+He also produced This Means War with Academy Award-winning actress Reese Witherspoon and Tom Hardy, The Gentlemen with Academy Award-winning actor Matthew McConaughey, The Upside with Academy Award-nominated actor Bryan Cranston, Bad Moms, Molly's Game with Academy Award-winning actress Jessica Chastain, The Foreigner, Hustlers, The Mauritanian with Academy Award-winning actress Jodie Foster, My Son, Operation Fortune: Ruse de Guerre, Guy Ritchie's The Covenant with Academy Award-nominated actor Jake Gyllenhaal, Ferrari with Academy Award-nominated actor Adam Driver and Academy Award-winning actress Penelope Cruz, My Spy: The Eternal City, Greenland, and Greenland: Migration.
 Simonds has produced a number of highly-profitable cult films including Joe Dirt and Half Baked.
+Simonds was mentored by his father-in-law, former Viacom and Universal head Frank Biondi Jr.